graevy/graevy.github.io/content/posts/subtitles.md

 [^4]: you could certainly make the case to me that only the luminance around where the subtitle is actually rendered should be displayed, and that this would be faster to calculate.
 It just introduces the edge case where the subtitle region happens to be vastly different than the rest of the frames, making them potentially crowded-out.
 I don't know what that case looks like in practice.

 [^5]: if you're wondering, the main video file I used to test the dark-video-with-white-subtitle problem was Silo S02E06.
-When I initially extracted the Y channels, I thought I did something wrong and clamped them to 6 bits somehow, because the highest value was I think 63.
+When I initially extracted the Y channels, I thought I did something wrong and clamped them to 6 bits somehow, because the greatest luminance was 63.
 Nope, that was just the brightest frame in the entire episode, which, as the name implies, takes place underground.

 [^6]: about a half-dozen google searches, a github search, a kagi search, even on marginalia, and I think Plex's(?) forums

+[^7]: which also exists, by the way

+[^8]: if you have to guess a color and you have no information, `#7F7F7F` is your best starting point.
+Especially as you get more data to average it with.